GaryLKL/myportfolio.github.io/_pages/about.md

 </script>
 </p>

+> I am actively seeking a remote or on-site summer 2020 data science internship opportunity.

 I'm a Master graduate student who is specialized at machine learning, natural language processing, and big data techniques.
 Because of the COVID-19 outbreak, my incoming data science internship at Covance, Inc got cancelled.
 Still, that which does not kill me, makes me stronger.
-The revocation turns out to the born of this personal website.
-If you are also a data science enthusiast or looking for a data scientist/engineer, you may find interesting here.
+The revocation turned out to be the born of this personal website.
+If you are also a data science enthusiast or having open intern positions, you may find interesting here.

-> I am actively seeking a remote or on-site data science internship opportunity.